pantor/inja/README.md

 ## Supported compilers

+Inja uses `string_view` from C++17, everything else should work with C++11.
 Currently, the following compilers are tested:

 - GCC 7.0 - 8.0 (and possibly later)
 - Clang 6.0 (and possibly later)